Email archiving (Verb): Keeping a read-only copy of every mail sent and received by your users in a digital vault.

 A cloud email archiving service, which allows end users to access their archived mails via a self-service portal, could also act as a disaster recovery site and can provide an alternate access to a user’s archived mail store – that too instantly.

-While your IT team recovers your primary site, users can continue their email activity work via the archival system.
+While your IT team recovers your primary site, users can continue their email activity via the archival system.
 Thus minimizing the impact of the disaster.